Can You Put A Crock-Pot In The Oven – Are Slow Cooker Inserts Oven Safe?

 I’ve been doing some research on slow cookers and their oven-safe capabilities.
 I’ve checked a number of slow cookers from different brands and put my findings in a table below.

 However, it’s important to keep in mind that different models from the same brand may have different specifications for their inner pots.
-So, before putting your slow cooker’s inner pot in the oven, make sure to double-check the user manual and manufacturer’s safety guidelines for oven use.
+So, before putting your slow cooker’s inner pot in the oven, make sure to double-check the user manual and manufacturer’s safety guide for oven use.

 If you’re unsure about whether or not your slow cooker pot is suitable for the oven, I suggest simply transferring the ingredients safely into another oven-safe dish instead.
 This way, you can still enjoy your delicious, slow-cooked meal without any worries.
 And remember, safety first!